Apang20/quote-generator/README.md

 A user can do the following:
 - Browse inspirational quotes
 - Tweet quote(s) in real time from your account directly from the application
+- App is mobile responsive, so users can access app on either phone, tablet or computer